uroesch/PortableApps/README.md

 # Personal PortableApps Meta Repository
-This is my personal meta repository holding all my PortableApps repositories and some useful scripts.
+This is my personal meta repository holding all my PortableApps repositories and some useful scripts for helping with building and updating.

 # Build environment setup